 The Gastonia Christmas Parade has been hosted by the Gastonia Jaycees for over 60 years and includes over 100 entries including many of your children’s favorite Christmas characters, with awards given for best float, best performance and best overall.
 Before the parade begins, you can browse through the Christmas Village and enjoy food, jewelry, crafts, cookie decorating and activities for the kids.
 And after the parade is over, you’ll want to stick around for the Keep Gastonia Beautiful Tree Lighting Ceremony, where you can enjoy free hot chocolate, treat bags and free reindeer noses for the kids.

-It's a Wonderful Life Christmas Parade and Tree Lighting, Indian Trail (Hotel Prices & Photos)
+It's a Wonderful Life Christmas Parade and Tree Lighting, Indian Trail (Nearby Hotels)

 Each December, the community of Indian Trail comes together for the “It’s a Wonderful Life” Christmas Parade that features floats, fire trucks, community groups, horses and more.
 After the parade, make sure to visit the Winter Wonderland with free activities and live entertainment.
 The annual lighting of the town Christmas tree will also take place after the parade.

-Wake Forest Christmas Parade, Wake Forest (Hotel Prices & Photos)
+Wake Forest Christmas Parade, Wake Forest (Nearby Hotels)

 Recognized as one of the most popular holiday events in the area, the Wake Forest Christmas Parade includes over 100 different floats created by local businesses, school groups, churches and civic groups.
 Local high schools will also march in the parade and the big man himself, Santa Claus, will make an appearance before the afternoon is over.
 While you’re there, grab a bite at one of the many delicious restaurants in downtown Wake Forest like Backfins Crabhouse, Las Margaritas, The Lemon Tree or the Sugar Magnolia Café.
 Or to warm up with a hot cup of coffee, try Back Alley Coffee Roasters or Wake Forest Coffee Co.

-Annual Downtown Boone Christmas Parade, Boone (Hotel Prices & Photos)
+Annual Downtown Boone Christmas Parade, Boone (Nearby Hotels)

 Traveling through the beautiful streets of downtown Boone, the Annual Downtown Boone Christmas Parade features a variety of floats including antique cars, firetrucks, marching bands, dance groups, horse-drawn carriages and even Santa’s sleigh, as well as plenty of treats and surprises.